 Lamb wool rugs, coverlets, wraps.
 I’d forgotten about the 2003 Continental’s rugs until now.

 The 2003 Bentley Continental Flying Spur came with lambs wool rugs if one ordered the “Premium Specification”.
 This detail deserves a little reflection.

 To purchase a Conti Flying Spur one needed more than two hundred thousand dollars.
 One rug could not really have cost more than a few hundred dollars.
 The very nice Norwegian Roros rugs cost about 150 euros.
 Adding a Bentley crest adds another twenty euros.
 I would have thought the rugs would have been standard too.
 However, the rugs are also a bit extraneous.
 First, I can’t imagine a lot of passengers would need the rugs except perhaps small napping children.
 The grown adults won’t Continue reading “May The Song I Sing Be Seamless As Its Way Weaves From the World’s Beginning To Our Day”

 If you have to ask how much it costs to look this cheap you probably can’t afford it.

-All of a sudden Bentayga makes sense.
-Bentayga exists, I now realise, to provide a frame upon which the spectacularly insecure can hang the neediest portion of their id – and in the case above have it rendered in ‘Collage Edition’ carbon fibre.
-Behold the Mansory Black Edition – the ultimate expression of Bentayga-ness.
+Bentayga exists, I realise, to provide a frame upon which the spectacularly insecure can hang the neediest portion of their id – and for those at the extreme end of the spectrum, have it rendered in ‘Collage Edition’ carbon fibre.
+Behold the Mansory Black Edition – the ultimate expression of Bentayga.
+Suddenly it all makes sense.
 Continue reading “Scream If You Want To Go Faster”

-(Note: owing to the very poor quality of the original publication´s images, stock images have been used.)
+From Motorist’s Illustrated Digest, Dec 1965.
+Photos by Douglas Land-Windermere.
+Owing to the very poor quality of the original images, stock photography has been used.